 One challenge for both papers (and any other attempt) to identify an index factor is the presence of multiple benchmarks.
 The critical consideration governing relative returns in our model is the relative demand for different stocks by all asset managers.
 So in either of these papers the presence of additional benchmarks (e.g. the FTSE Russell 1000 or 2000) will confound the tests.
-It is possible that markets other than the U.S., where a single benchmark could be dominant, might be better suited for testing for a benchmark factor.
+Cremers, Petajisto, and Zitzewitz (2012) show that a multibenchmark model fits a cross-section of mutual fund returns well.